 Private investigators in South Australia hold a Private Agents licenses administered by the Office of Consumer & Business Affairs, under the Security and Investigation Agents Act (1995).

-The OBCA provides information about licensing eligibility at their website or contact Business & Occupational Services, Office of Consumer and Business Affairs, Level 3 Chesser House, 91-97 Grenfell Street, Adelaide.
+The OBCA provides information about licensing eligibility at their website (PDF) or contact Business & Occupational Services, Office of Consumer and Business Affairs, Level 3 Chesser House, 91-97 Grenfell Street, Adelaide.

 The Security and Investigations Agents Act 2002 provides for the licensing and control of Inquiry Agents is administered by the Department of Justice.
 You can apply for a security licence if you:

 The training requirement for new applicants is the Certificate 3 in Investigative Services.
 For forms and full details go to the Dept of Justice website here.